116025/FindLongestPathInDAG/README.md

 Longest Path in a Directed Acyclic Graph (DAG)

 This project provides an efficient Java implementation for finding the longest directed path from a given start vertex in a Directed Acyclic Graph (DAG).
-It was developed as part of a technical assessment for Mindbank Consulting Group / U.S. Fish and Wildlife Service and demonstrates strong graph-algorithm design, scalability, and clean coding practices.

 🧠 Overview